-The biggest gambling medium in the American sporting calendar for bettors and sportsbooks alike is Super Bowl betting.
-This once a year national event spawns a whole host of markets.
-There are odds on numerous potential outcomes, including who will win it outright, on the moneyline, and who will win it with either a handicap or a points advantage, known as the spread.
+The biggest gambling medium in the American sporting calendar for bettors and sportsbooks alike revolves around the Super Bowl betting lines and odds.
+This once a year national event spawns a whole host of bookies’ markets.
+There are lines on numerous potential outcomes, writes Marilee.

 These are examples of just a few of the key markets that online sportsbooks are offering.
 You can link through to the recommended online bookies websites (on the right, or below for mobile users) to see all the opportunities.
 In fact they are offering these type of NFL betting lines on all American football games throughout the season.